 Your Elastic Bracelet Gets Caught on Something

 The only suggestion to limit the occurrence is to wear your bracelets on your non-dominant hand.
 For righties, wear them on the left and lefties, wear them on the right.
-You are much less likely to get your wrist caught on something with the hand that you use to do less things.
+You are much less likely to get your wrist caught on something with the hand that you use less often.

 07 of 07

 This type of thread will eventually fray, with individual strands breaking free over time until there is a complete failure.
-It doesn’t mean you should avoid these bracelets or this material entirely, just make sure you aware when the bracelet uses floss and look for signs or wear and tear.
-Note that gossamer... floss should never be used with sharp gemstone beads, crystals or heavier beads since all of those are likely to limit the lifespan of the stringing material.
+It doesn’t mean you should avoid these bracelets or this material entirely, just make sure you're aware when the bracelet uses floss and look for signs of wear and tear.
+Note that gossamer floss should never be used with sharp gemstone beads, crystals, or heavier beads since all of those are likely to limit the lifespan of the stringing material.